Young, New South Wales

-Young is a town in the South West Slopes region of New South Wales, Australia and the largest town in the Hilltops Region.
+Young is a town in the South Western Slopes region of New South Wales, Australia, and the largest town in the Hilltops Region.
 The "Lambing Flat" Post Office opened on 1 March 1861 and was renamed "Young" in 1863.

 Young is marketed as the Cherry Capital of Australia and every year hosts the National Cherry Festival.
-Young is situated on the Olympic Highway and is approximately 2 hours drive from the Canberra area.
+Young is situated on the Olympic Highway and is approximately two hours' drive from the Canberra area.
 It is in a valley, with surrounding hills.
 The town is named after Sir John Young, the governor of NSW from 1861 to 1867.